Master of Arts in Economics and Entrepreneurship for Educators

 - Online Instruction: Before arriving on campus, participants complete a course on entrepreneurship and an introduction to materials to be presented during the second summer session.

-- Second Summer: Participants spend four weeks on campus and take courses in money and banking, international trade, micro/macro applications and teaching applications.
+- Second Summer: Participants spend four weeks on campus and take courses in money and international trade; contemporary issues in economic education; and micro/macro applications and teaching applications.

 - Intervening School Year (off campus): Participants complete their implementation project.